Whitbread looks ahead to post-lockdown bounce in UK leisure demand

-June 17 (Reuters) - Premier Inn-owner Whitbread (WTB.L) said hotel bookings in its tourist locations picked up in the run-up to the summer season, lifting its shares even as Britain delayed plans to ease pandemic restrictions.
+(Reuters) -Premier Inn-owner Whitbread said hotel bookings in its tourist locations picked up in the run-up to the summer season, lifting its shares even as Britain delayed plans to ease pandemic restrictions.

 The Dunstable-based company said it traded “significantly ahead of the market”, though total sales still fell 69.8% in the 13 weeks ended May 27 from pre-COVID-19 levels.